defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 |:-- |:--:|:--:|:--:|
 | `View/fixedSize(horizontal:vertical:)` | Composed | hug | hug |

 If an argument is omitted for some direction, the frame wrapper transparently adopts the same behavior as the receiver in this direction.

-#### Remark
-{:.no_toc}

 As discussed in the _Ambiguous Layout_ section, if the intrinsic dimension of the receiver cannot be determined SwiftUI will replace it with the magic value 10.

-## Other Modifiers
-{:.no_toc}

 ### Border, Background and Overlay
 {:.no_toc}